 Kyle’s wide-ranging array of work proves his commitment to development in all facets of film.

 As a director one uses their experience and vision to swiftly shift queries into concrete resolutions, all while maintaining budget and timeliness.
 It’s integral that they do so with poise and confidence that does not overbear their crew, but instead empowers every member to see the definite significance of their role in relation to the final product.
 Kyle prides himself on his ability to calmly delegate required tasks while maintaining a team mentality.
-He believes in strength of many and will always chose a composed demeanour before a loud demand.
+He believes in strength of many and will always chose a composed demeanor before a loud demand.

-His principal vocation is to honour the producers vision fairly, taking himself out of the equation and making their aspirations the forefront of his work.
+His principal vocation is to honor the producers vision fairly, taking himself out of the equation and making their aspirations the forefront of his work.
 Whether it be a 30 second home safety awareness spot or a 2 hour film about time travel, Kyle aims to communicate with the core of a person’s liveliness.
 He views film as an opportunity to represent the audience in an alternative manner, creating an escapism that reflects the viewer back onto themselves.

 In order to be progressive with his learning Kyle expanded his repertoire to include photography.
 He enjoys the freedom to experiment with lighting designs, colour palettes and model/actor direction, and although he feels he’s come to apex with learning the equipment, his conceptual work continues to challenge him.